Chica Paula

-Paula Schopf is a Chilean electronic music producer and DJ, born in Santiago, Chile in 1970.
+Paula Schopf (born 1970 in Santiago de Chile), known as Chica Paula, is a Chilean DJ and electronic record producer.
 Sister of musician and producer Dandy Jack (Martin Schopf) and DJ Adrian (Adrian Schopf), she has developed her own career as a DJ and producer in both Chile and Germany under the name "Chica Paula".

 Biography

 Paula Schopf was born in Santiago, Chile.
 The daughter of academics Federico Schopf and Marta Caballero Santacruz, Paula and her family were exiled to Frankfurt Germany when she was three years old after the coup d'état of 1973 and the political persecution that followed.

 Paula returned to Chile at the age of seven though her brothers and father stayed in Germany.
 Despite this, she maintained contact with the rest of her family, especially her older brother, who used to mail her electronic music cassette tapes.